Colour schemes are visually appealing combinations of colour that create different moods and atmosphere in your space.

 Colours that are not in the same colour ‘family’ or that aren’t exactly harmonious can work very well together.
 By using a bold or deep colour from one area of the colour spectrum and using a lighter colour from a different family, the overall impact can be quite striking.

 This blue and tan contrasting scheme uses subtle reduced hues, with blue being dominant and orange as an accent.
-The orange appears in the timber and leather elements.
+The orange appears in the timber and leather elements as well as accents in the cushion.